WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-glmenablemallocworkaround` and `-glmdisablemallocworkaround` - Enable/Disable a workaround to a GLSL bug in the Intel HD4000 OpenGL driver on OS X 10.8 (aka Mountain Lion).

+* `-gl_time_shader_compiles` - Keeps track of total cycle count spent on shader compiles.

+* `-gl_validate_shader_early` - "Check shader validity at creation time.
+This will cause the driver to not be able to multi-thread/defer shader compiles, but it is useful for getting error messages on the shader when it is compiled."
+(Comment located in hl2_src/togl/linuxwin/cglmprogram.cpp @ lines 479-481.)

 ## Audio

 * `-forcesound` - Forces sound initialization routine regardless if the game is running on Source Dedicated Server (srcDS).